omhrosa/Resolution-Hypothesis-for-LLM/proposal.md

 The hypothesis would be weakened if:

-### F1
+## F1

 Reasoning improves dramatically without corresponding improvements in abstraction, generalization, or contextual understanding.

-### F2
+## F2

 Representational quality remains unchanged while advanced capabilities improve substantially.

-### F3
+## F3

-Models consistently demonstrate sophisticated reasoning despite poor representational fidelity.
+Sophisticated reasoning consistently emerges despite poor representational fidelity.

-### F4
+## F4

-Advanced capabilities are shown to arise primarily from specialized reasoning modules independent of representational quality.
+Advanced capabilities are shown to arise primarily from specialized reasoning mechanisms independent of representational quality.

 ---

 # Scope

-The Resolution Hypothesis is not a complete theory of general intelligence.
+The Resolution Hypothesis is not intended as a complete theory of intelligence.

-It is primarily a theory of capability emergence in pretrained language models.
+It is primarily a theory of capability emergence in AI systems that learn from large corpora.

 Capabilities such as: